 A country growing in tourism, Vietnam has a myriad of unique accommodation styles, ranging from glamping tents and tiny houses, to a hobbit village based on Lord of the Rings.
 For some people the hotel is the destination.
 And even if it’s not, it’s still important to have some that’s unique and interesting, versus dull and repetitive.

-Unique, Interesting and Quirky Hotels
+Unique, Interesting and Quirky Hotels in Vietnam

 There are a wide array of cool and unusual places to stay in Vietnam.
 From the typical hostel to traditional homestay, those are just a few of the lodging types.
 Want to step outside your hotel room into a medieval village?
 Try Sun World Bana Hills; or VinWonders Nha Trang if you’re looking to walk onto a sandy beach.